keptn/lifecycle-toolkit/docs/content/en/contribute/general/git/pr-create/_index.md

    and does not include any files that you do not want to push.

-1. Switch back to the `main` branch in your repository, and ensure that it is up to date with `main` branch of Keptn Lifecycle Toolkit:
+1. Switch back to the `main` branch in your repository, and ensure that it is up to date with the `main` branch of the Keptn Lifecycle Toolkit:

    ```bash
    git remote add upstream https://github.com/keptn/lifecycle-toolkit.git